bunguang/Lab2_data/README.md

   You can get the exact package numbers by counting how many lines there are in the `tcp.tr` file.

   * We have **already counted it**, so you don't have to do it again.
+  Here is the package numbers that we count.

   > **DSDV**
   5424(send)    5402(receive)